 You Make the Rules—and the Magic

 Creating your home apothecary is a magical moment!
 You’re taking the first steps to caring for yourself and your family the way the Earth intended.
 Some herbs will call to you more than others.
 Some will seem to appear out of nowhere, waiting for you to use them in your next remedy.
 Start small.
-Let your collection grow as you learn.
+Let your collection grow as you learn and expand.
 Stay open, and trust the process.
 Your apothecary will evolve with you, one herb at a time.

 🖤Raven & Sage